Find Your Perfect School

 Introduction to Python Programming

-Introduction to Python programming students learns techniques and principles for writing Python software programs.
+Introduction to Python programming students learn techniques and principles for writing Python software programs.
 Syntax, data types, variables, exceptions, expressions, and other classes are all covered in this course.

 Project Management I